jungkumseok/cpen400a-2018w-assignments/assignments/assignment-3.md

 4. (4 Points) [JS] You will be upgrading the "show cart" functionality to display a modal window instead of an alert.
 First, define and implement the function with signature `renderCart(container, storeInstance)`:
     * The first argument `container` is a DOM element *(not a CSS selector string)*
     * The second argument `storeInstance` is an instance of `Store`.
-    * The function should generate a table (does not need to be specifically a `<table>` element, we just mean "tabular representation") displaying the contents of the cart including the quantity of each item and the total price, and then **replace the contents of `container` with this new DOM element.** It should also have "+" and "-" buttons for each item, which can be clicked to increment/decrement the quantity.
+    * The function should generate a table (does not need to be specifically a `<table>` element, we just mean "tabular representation") displaying the contents of the cart including the quantity of each item and the total price, and then **replace the contents of `container` with this new DOM element.**
+    * The table should also have "+" and "-" `<button>`s for each item, which can be clicked to increment/decrement the quantity.
 You should invoke the same `addItemToCart` and `removeItemFromCart` methods.

 5. (3 Points) [JS+HTML+CSS] You will use the `renderCart` function from Task 4 to complete the "show cart" functionality.
     * In your HTML, place the following elements: